fialhocoelho/Nexus/experiments.md

 * Should we use data only from Praticagem or also from other regions?
 * Some models do not accept missing data, and some series have missing data.
 Should we use interpolation or zero filling techniques?
 * Should we use SOFS or other data from numerical simulations as endo/exogenous variables for input to the models?
-    * Problem: Granularity of 3h.
+    * **Problem:** Granularity of 3h.
 To deal with this in models that do not support series with different granularities, we would have to:
         * Interpolate to have measurements with a granularity of 1h or
         * Decide to run the models with a granularity of 3h to be able to use the SOFS as a baseline.
-* The most used foundation models today (the first 3 mentioned in the models list) are not references in performance for long-term prediction, as they are specialized in short-term prediction, given the nature of the diversity of the data used to train the models.
+* Actually, the most used foundation models are not the best choice for a good performance for long-term prediction, as they are specialized in short-term prediction, given the nature of the diversity of the data used to train the models.
 In the TimeGPT paper, they mention empirically considering that long-term predictions are those with more than 24 points.
-    * Problem: If we deal with granularity less than 1h, to predict a day in the future, we would need predictions greater than 24 points.
+    * **Problem:** If we deal with granularity less than 1h, to predict a day in the future, we would need predictions greater than 24 points.
 Of the mentioned foundation model implementations, only TimeGPT presents an approach that uses pre-trained weights for long-term prediction, but they mention that this model is still incipient and was trained with a lower variety of data compared to the model for short-term prediction (<=24 prediction points).
 * Should we use estimates of carbon production for training/inference of the models?
-    * Problem: Learning curve x time for project delivery.
+    * **Problem:** Learning curve x time for project delivery.
 * Should we use other variables from satellites/images?
-    * Problem: The foundation models chosen by definition do not work with encoded data.
+    * **Problem:** The foundation models chosen, by definition, do not work with encoded data.
 It would be necessary to alter the model to handle this data.
 In this case, the challenge would be to retrain them with this data domain.
 These models use weights already calculated from other GenAI-based SoA models (e.g., T5, Llama, etc.).

 ### Variables
 #### Endogenous